Last Updated on:

 A Super Plus Subscription can be purchased instantly online and will provide access to the content shown below:

-Numerical Reasoning 1 analyses your ability to interpret information, using figures, tables, graphs and statistics and come to conclusions on the data, just like CEB.
+Numerical Reasoning 1 to 8 analyse your ability to interpret information, using figures, tables, graphs and statistics and come to conclusions on the data.

 Control assesses and enhances candidate ability in hand-to-eye coordination and selective attention using multiple control axes and visual cues.